kevL/yata/ReadMe.txt

 reload file      - reloads the Colors.Cfg file restore defaults - restores all colors to their hardcoded default values (this
-                   does not affect the Colors.Cfg file itself) SAVE FILE        - creates or overwrites the Colors.Cfg file with the currently displayed colors and closes the dialog; [Ctrl]+click keeps the dialog open for further edits Esc              - exits the dialog
+                   does not affect the Colors.Cfg file itself) SAVE FILE/close  - creates or overwrites the Colors.Cfg file with the currently displayed colors and closes the dialog; [Ctrl]+click keeps the dialog open for further edits Esc              - exits the dialog